 When we go to a doctor’s office, hospital, or medical facility we go because we feel that seeking treatment gives us the best chance to make a medical recovery from the illness or injury we are coping with.
 Unfortunately, as we all too often discover, medicine is not an exact science and bad medical outcomes can occur.
 In some cases, the bad outcome may be the product of an error or mistake, but in other cases, the doctor or medical professional may take all expected and medically proper steps.
 Thus, medical malpractice clearly means something beyond the occurrence of a bad outcome.

 If you have been seriously injured due to suspected improper actions by a doctor or other medical provider, the experienced medical malpractice attorneys of Sullivan & Galleshaw can fight for you.
-To schedule a private and no-cost legal consultation, call us at 877-311-HURT.
+To schedule a private and no-cost legal consultation, call us at 718-843-0300.

 What Is Medical Malpractice?